A practice inspired by Buddhism, the meditation offers many benefits on our health. What are they and how do you get started?

 In an increasingly stressful environment both at work and family, it allows you to take a break out of time and worries of everyday life.
 Without thinking about the problems we encounter or parasitic thoughts, meditation offers us a moment of introspection, letting go and contemplation, listening to your emotions and the sounds around you.

-What are the health benefits of meditation?
+What are the benefits of meditation on our health?

 Several scientific studies have demonstrated in recent years the benefits of meditation on reduced stress level many participants.
 The so-called mindfulness meditation seems to be particularly effective in reducing anxiety levels and the risk of depression, as demonstrated in a Belgian study in 400 people aged 13 to 20